Chilllnote/Coding-Challenge-F21/README.md

 |Paragraph_1  |Stop ...     |Stop |-0.8275  | Negative               |
 |Paragraph_2  |I thin...    |think|0.9979   | Positive               |

-Like the analysis I gave of the text a while ago, Vader analysis returned that paragraph 1 is negative...though it reported that paragraph_2 was positive.
+Like the analysis I gave of the text in my hypothesis, Vader analysis returned that paragraph 1 is negative...though it reported that paragraph_2 was positive.
 Such an analysis, and one that is almost reaching highly positive in mention of the text, means that there is probably some subjective language being used, that being the most likely reason for why it isn’t neutral (This, although, aligns with my hypothesis)

 **Third test (Cleaned up the data and did some lemmatization, still using vader analysis):**